coreyknapp/booklist/README.md

 # Booklist

-Short project to demonstrate CRUD operations in Node.js using an MVC pattern.
+Short project made for a job interview to demonstrate CRUD operations in Node.js using an MVC pattern.

 # Stack
 ## Jade